sbhavani/ehr-wallet/docs/PRD.md

 ## 4. Technical Requirements

 ### 4.1 Platform and Architecture
-- System shall be built using Next.js framework (migrated from Vite)
+- System is built using Next.js framework (migrated from Vite)
-- System shall utilize React for frontend components
+- System utilizes React for frontend components with TypeScript
-- System shall implement a modern UI library (shadcn-ui)
+- System implements shadcn-ui for modern UI components
-- System shall be styled using Tailwind CSS
+- System is styled using Tailwind CSS
-- System shall leverage Prisma for database interactions
+- System uses Prisma ORM for database interactions
+- System implements SQLite as the database solution
+- System includes authentication and session management

 ### 4.2 Database Requirements
 - System shall store patient demographic data